David Hewlett: Career

-Hewlett, an avid science fiction fan, has been quoted saying that Doctor Who, a sci-fi program made in his native Britain, is what first sparked his love for the genre, and that he made science fiction with his friends when he was younger in Britain, on his 8 millimetre camera.
-Hewlett had his early dreams of working in science fiction made into a reality, when he first had a four-episode guest role on the Canadian/American sci-fi series Stargate SG-1, as the Stargate expert Rodney McKay, which eventually grew into his starring role on Stargate Atlantis.
+Hewlett, an avid science fiction fan, has been quoted saying that Doctor Who, a sci-fi program made in his native Britain, is what first sparked his love for the genre, and that he made science fiction with his friends when he was younger in Britain, on his 8 mm camera.
+Hewlett had his early dreams of working in science fiction made into a reality when he first had a four-episode guest role on the Canadian/American sci-fi series Stargate SG-1 as the Stargate expert Rodney McKay, which eventually grew into his starring role on Stargate Atlantis.

 In 2007, Hewlett appeared as a guest star in the first episode of the TV series Sanctuary, a show produced by and starring Stargate actress Amanda Tapping.
 He played Larry Tolson, a patient suffering from a form of psychosis who is shot and wounded before being taken into police custody as a murder suspect.

 In 2006, he wrote and directed A Dog's Breakfast starring himself, his sister Kate Hewlett, his dog Mars, and his Stargate Atlantis costars Paul McGillion, Christopher Judge and Rachel Luttrell.
 On 23 July 2006, Hewlett created a YouTube channel named Fanatical.

-In 2014, Hewlett directed the supernatural horror-science fiction film Debug with Jason Momoa, who starred alongside Hewlett in Stargate Atlantis.
+In 2014, Hewlett directed the supernatural horror-science fiction film Debug with Jason Momoa, who had starred alongside Hewlett in Stargate Atlantis.
 Jeananne Goossen and Adrian Holmes played the lead roles in the film.

 In 2015, Hewlett appeared in the Syfy TV series Dark Matter, which is based on the comic book of the same name.
 He played a recurring role as Tabor Calchek, a merchant who also serves as the team's handler.
 Hewlett continues his interest in filmmaking.

 In 2017, he made "HEWLOGRAM," a sci-fi comedy short showcasing the filmmaking and special effects tools of Red Giant.